 In general, decrease your intake of other starches like potatoes, white rice and corn because these starches also easily turn to sugar.
 Whole wheat and other whole grains like buckwheat, quinoa and brown rice are good starches to eat because they have a lot more fiber in them.

 Be careful with oils

-Olive Oil is an excellent source of good Omega-3 fats and you can put it on everything you want, but don’t cook with it.
+Don’t eat margarine or other processed vegetable oils and don’t fry with vegetable oils.
+Olive Oil is an excellent source of good Omega-3 fats and you can put it on anything you want, but you should only consume Olive oil raw- not heated.

 Fortunately, there are a lot of foods that are good for you.
 Colorful vegetables are almost all good for you.
 Most nuts are good and filled with natural fats that are good for you.
 You can eat fish, especially Salmon and other cold water fish.
 Eggs and meats are good in moderation and if you eat beef it should be organic and grass fed.

 If you eat properly, you should not need snacks during the day, but good options for a quick meal can be things like Greek yogurt, hard boiled eggs, avocados, nuts and vegetables.
 Fruits are good but limit them to two servings per day.
 There is practically not a limit on how much colorful vegetables you eat.

 In general, I promote a higher fat, lower carbohydrate diet like those promoted by Dr. Weil and Dr. Mercola.
 You can also look into the Keto plan but I would do some research on that first and DietDoctor.com is a good place to start.